quang-do-se/spring-cert/02-aspect-oriented-programming-aop.md

 • The `[Modifers]` is NOT mandatory and if not specified, defaults to `public`.

-• The `[MethodName]` is NOT mandatory, meaning no exception will be thrown at boot time.
+• The `[Method]` is NOT mandatory, meaning no exception will be thrown at boot time.
 But if unspecified, the join point where to execute the advice won’t be identified.
 It’s safe to say that if you want to define a technically useful pointcut expression you need to specify it.

 • The `[Parameters]` is mandatory.
 If it is missing the application crashes at boot time throwing a `java.lang.IllegalArgumentException` with a message explaining that the pointcut is not well formed.
 If the arguments are not a criterion, just use `(..)` which matches a method with 0 or many arguments.
 If you want the match to be done on a method with no arguments, use `()`.
 If you want the match to be done on a method with a single argument, use `(*)`.